TDOGIES/TDOGIES.github.io/README.md

-# 8values.github.io
+# zombie 8values.github.io
-The 8values Political Quiz measures individuals' political values, including Equality, Nation, Liberty, Tradition, Markets, World, Authority, and Progress.
+a spin apocalypitc on the 8values test